LKbryan777/simple-banking-app-v2/README.md

 2. **No Duplicate Username or Email Check**

-The code did not check if the username or email was already registered.
-This could cause database errors or allow multiple accounts with the same credentials.
+The function failed to verify whether the email address or login was already registered.
+This might permit several accounts with the same credentials or result in database issues.

 ***Improvements***
 ```python